Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 - Caller thread is a UI Thread
 - No need to manipulate handlers, hence easier in this sense
+- For simple network operations which do not require downloading a lot of data
+- For disk-bound tasks that might take more than a few milliseconds

 Android AsyncTask is an abstract class provided by Android which gives us the liberty to perform heavy tasks in the background and keep the UI thread light thus making the application more responsive.